SillyTavern/SillyTavern-Docs/Usage/Core Concepts/characterdesign.md

 Circumstances and context of the dialogue.

-### Replacement tags (macros)
+### Favorite Character

+Mark the character as a favorite to quickly filter on the side menu bar by selecting the "Favorites" sort option.
+Favorite characters have a golden highlight in the list.
+This will also make the character portrait appear in the hotswaps area (if enabled in User Settings).

+### Macros (replacement tags)

 **This list may be incomplete or outdated.
 Use the `/help macros` slash command in any SillyTavern chat to get the list of macros that work in your instance.**

+Note: some extensions may also add special context-specific macros that only work in certain places.
+These will not be documented here.

-A list of tags that are replaced when sending to generate:
+A list of macros that are replaced when sending a prompt to generate:

 1. \{\{pipe\}\} => only for slash command batching.
 Replaced with the returned result of the previous command.
 2. \{\{newline\}\} => just inserts a newline.